 Myth Detector declares its full commitment to the code of principles elaborated by the International Fact-Checking Network (IFCN) of the Poynter Institute, as a verified signature since November 2019.

-If you believe that Myth Detector is violating the Code of Principles, you can inform the International Fact-Checking Network (IFCN) and it will review your claims.
-The IFCN is not an appeals body but has responsibility to suspend or withdraw signatory status if it finds a signatory has seriously violated the code.
+If you believe that Myth Detector is violating the Code of Principles, you can inform the International Fact-Checking Network (IFCN), and it will review your claims.
+The IFCN is not an appeals body but has the responsibility to suspend or withdraw signatory status if it finds a signatory has seriously violated the code.
 You can submit your claim to the complaints page on the IFCN site:https://ifcncodeofprinciples.poynter.org/complaints-policy